TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 ### Find & Fix It

-That main difference of PHP-CS-Fixer to PHP_CodeSniffer is that **every Fixer has to fix issues it finds**.
+That main difference of PHP CS Fixer to PHP_CodeSniffer is that **every Fixer has to fix issues it finds**.
 That's why there is no `LineLenghtFixer`, because fixing line length is difficult to automate.

-Personally I like PHP-CS-Fixer a bit more, **because of more friendlier API, active community and openness to 3rd party packages**:
+Personally I like PHP CS Fixer a bit more, **because of more friendlier API, active community and openness to 3rd party packages**:

 <img src="/assets/images/posts/2017/php-cs-fixer-intro/php-cs-fixer-require.png" class="img-thumbnail">
 <p>
-    <em><code>composer.json</code> from PHP-CS-Fixer</em>
+    <em><code>composer.json</code> from PHP CS Fixer</em>
 </p>

 <br>